 These conversations are essential to ensure a smooth transition into retirement and to provide financial clarity for your kids, whether it's for down the road or if you decide to retire early.

-Here are the 15 vital money talk topics you need to have with your adult children before you retire.
+As you get closer and closer to your golden years, here are 15 vital money talk topics you need to have with your adult children before you retire.

 Before you retire, it's essential to share the basics of your retirement plan with your adult children.
 Discuss your retirement age, anticipated income sources, and your plans for spending your time.